mikepthomas/projects/_posts/sanctuary-hills.md

 # Table of contents

-# Intro
+# Sourcing Parts

 Modiphius has released multiple `Print at Home` STL packs that can be used to re-create the Boston Wasteland.
-I will use elements from all sets to create my own version of Sanctuary Hills from Fallout 4.

-# Sourcing Parts

 | Item                                                                                                                   | Price |     Purchased      | Notes |
 | ---------------------------------------------------------------------------------------------------------------------- | ----- | :----------------: | ----- |
 | [Sanctuary Hill House](https://modiphius.net/products/fallout-wasteland-warfare-terrain-expansion-sanctuary-house-stl) | £30   | :heavy_check_mark: |       |
 | [Settlement Walls](https://modiphius.net/products/fallout-wasteland-warfare-print-at-home-settlement-walls)            | £20   | :heavy_check_mark: |       |
 | [Streets of Boston](https://modiphius.net/products/fallout-wasteland-warfare-terrain-expansion-streets-of-boston)      | £20   | :heavy_check_mark: |       |

+I will use elements from all sets to create my own version of Sanctuary Hills from Fallout 4.

 # Printing Parts